Auschwitz and After

-Auschwitz and After (Auschwitz, et après) is a first person account of life and survival in Birkenau by Charlotte Delbo, translated into English by Rose C. Lamont.
+Auschwitz and After (Auschwitz, et après) is a first person account of life and survival in Birkenau by Charlotte Delbo, translated into English by Rosette C. Lamont.

 Delbo, who had returned to occupied France to work in the French resistance alongside her husband, was sent to Auschwitz for her activities.
 Her memoir uses unconventional, almost experimental, narrative techniques to not only convey the experience of Auschwitz but how she and her fellow survivors coped in the years afterwards.

 Summary

 Auschwitz and After is a trilogy of separately published shorter works.
 None of Us Will Return (Aucun de nous ne reviendra) was completed in 1946 and published in 1965.
 Useless Knowledge (La connaissance inutile), written in 1946 and 1947, was published in 1970.
 The final volume, The Measure of Our Days (Mesure de nos jours) appeared in 1985.

 The first and last volumes deal with Auschwitz as lived and remembered, respectively, and do not entirely follow linear time.
 The middle volume concerns the surviving Frenchwomen's slow journey back to freedom after they were moved from Auschwitz to Ravensbrück and ultimately turned over to the Swedish Red Cross, and is somewhat more linear.